CyberGhost Review (2020) – A Reliable and User-friendly VPN

 Number of servers and locations

-At this moment, CyberGhost has over 5900 servers in 90 different countries.
+At this moment, CyberGhost has over 5800 servers in 89 different countries.
 They have at least four servers (but often many more) in every country.
-In France they have over 400 servers, about 600 in Germany and the UK, and the U.S. counts over 1100 servers.
+In France and the UK they have over 400 servers, about 600 in Germany, and the U.S. counts over 1100 servers.
 Especially in countries with a lot of servers, it won’t be hard to find a fast server to bypass geographical restrictions.

 You can find an overview of all current CyberGhost server locations in the table below: